eslint/rfcs/designs/2024-multithread-linting/README.md

 ### Worker threads

-In JavaScript, worker threads have separate execution contexts and access separate memory.
+In JavaScript, threads have separate execution contexts and access separate memory.
-This allows worker threads in the same process to efficiently run on different cores without locking each other.
+This allows diferent threads in the same process to efficiently run on different cores without locking each other.
 The thread's entry point is a module specifier (path or URL) that is loaded as soon as the thread starts.

-For the purpose of multithread linting, all worker threads are created by the main thread at the same time before the linting process starts.
+For the purpose of multithread linting, all linting threads are created by the controlling thread at the same time before the linting process starts.
+Although the controlling thread will be typically the main thread of the process, this is not a general requirement.
+Some tools do use the `ESLint` API in a worker thread, and this usage will remain possible with mulithread linting enabled.
 The number of linting threads is determined in advance by the `concurrency` option.
 The lifetime of a worker thread can be roughly divided into an initialization phase where the environment is set up and an iteration phase where the threads concur to read and line files repeatedly, one file per thread at a time.